General Terms and Conditions (Consumer)

 Returning goods to us

-Returns options are as follows (subject to the limited exceptions below):
+Your returns options are as follows (subject to limited exceptions below):

 Option 1 – Our free exchanges & returns service:

 We provide a free exchange and returns service so that, subject to the limited exceptions below, you can return goods without paying return postage by courier or ParcelShop (certain items can only be returned by courier, e.g. large or bulky items).
 You have 21 days from receipt of your order to return items.
 You must take reasonable care of the goods and not use them.
 You should return them in their original packaging wherever possible.
-Once we receive items, we will refund the cost of those items using the method used to pay.
-The standard delivery P&P charge you paid (if any) will not be refunded but you will not need to pay return postage.
+Once we receive items, we’ll refund the cost of those items using the method used to pay.
+The standard delivery P&P charge you paid (if any) won’t be refunded but you won’t need to pay return postage.

 Option 2 – Cancellation under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013:

-We recommend that you use Option 1 above where you have 21 days to decide and we manage the safe return once you hand items to your local courier (e.g. Evri) or drop them off at a drop-off point (e.g. ParcelShop) but, if you are a consumer, then, subject to the limited exceptions below, you also have the right to return items under these Regulations by notifying us that you wish to cancel without giving a reason within 14 days following delivery.
+We recommend you use Option 1 above where you have 21 days to decide and we manage the safe return once you hand items to your local courier (e.g. Evri) or drop them off at a drop-off point (e.g. ParcelShop).
+However, as a consumer, subject to the limited exceptions below, you also have the right to return items under these Regulations by notifying us that you wish to cancel without giving a reason within 14 days following delivery.
 The cancellation period expires after 14 days from the day on which you acquire, or a third party authorised by you acquires, physical possession of the goods.
 To meet the deadline, it is sufficient for you to tell us you wish to cancel before the period expires.

 If you opt to cancel under the Regulations, you must arrange and pay for the return of items and you must return them without undue delay and in any event not later than 14 days from the day on which you communicated cancellation to us.
 The deadline is met if you send the goods back before the 14-day period has expired but you must take reasonable care of them, not use them and ensure they are returned undamaged.
 Goods should be returned in original packaging wherever possible.

-Once we receive the items, we will refund the cost of those items using the method you used to pay.
-If you cancel an entire order transaction, we will also refund the £2.99/£3.99/£9.99 P&P charge you paid (if any) but you will have paid the return postage.
+Once we receive the items, we’ll refund the cost of those items using the method you used to pay.
+If you cancel an entire order transaction, we’ll also refund the £2.99 / £3.99 / £9.99 P&P charge you paid (if any) but you will have paid the return postage.

-Under the Regulations, you are responsible for any diminished value of the goods resulting from handling them other than as necessary to establish their nature, characteristics and functioning (e.g. to inspect them as you would in a shop before deciding whether to buy).
-Returned goods that are not in new and unused condition may not be fully reimbursed.
+Under the Regulations, you’re responsible for any diminished value of goods resulting from handling them other than as necessary to establish their nature, characteristics and functioning (for example, to inspect them as you would in a shop before deciding whether to buy).
+We may not fully refund you if goods you return aren’t new and unused.

 To exercise the right to cancel under the Regulations, you can inform us of your decision by a clear statement and you may use the model cancellation form at the end of these terms and conditions if you wish but it is not a requirement to use that form: